erizov/Professor/semester_5/lecture_26_ensemble_methods/stacking/README.md

 ### Application

 5. Can you implement Stacking from memory without looking at the code?
-6. What real-world problem could you solve using Stacking?
+6. What real-world problem could you tackle using Stacking?

 ### Debugging

 7. What are the most common mistakes when implementing Stacking?
 8. How would you test your Stacking deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## ATechniqueVisualization